-At Level 2 A, competitors are required to answer questions on grid references and/or compass bearings or riders may also be required to navigate a short bearings section and/or a short grid reference section on clear roads or tracks.
+At advance level classes Level 2 A, competitors are required to answer questions on grid references and/or compass bearings or riders may also be required to navigate a short bearings section and/or a short grid reference section on clear roads or tracks.
 The level of technicality should be lower than that required at Level 3.